 Jennifer Abbott first arrived at Wabash College in 2002, fresh from her graduate studies at The Pennsylvania State University.
 Broadly speaking, Prof. Abbott examines how visual and verbal symbols attempt to influence our perceptions, attitudes, and even actions.
 She is particularly interested in how popular media portray gender and how the news media employ language and imagery in their publications and broadcasts.
 In addition, she has taken a more recent interest in exploring the relationships between rhetoric, citizenship, and democracy.
-Prof. Abbott is an Associate Professor and is currently chairing the Rhetoric Department and serving as Faculty Parliamentarian.
+Prof. Abbott is an Associate Professor and is currently chairing the Rhetoric Department.

 In her spare time, Prof. Abbott enjoys spending time with her husband, Michael Abbott, who is also a member of the Wabash College faculty, and their daughter Zoe.
 They can frequently be found at Little Mexico, their favorite restaurant in Crawfordsville, when they aren’t updating their turn-of-the-century home or playing Rock Band together.